joechoi-git/contentful-live-preview/README.md

 -   `CONTENTFUL_PREVIEW_SECRET`: This can be any value you want.
 It must be URL friendly as it will be send as a query parameter to enable draft mode.
 -   `CONTENTFUL_REVALIDATION_SECRET`: This can be any value you want.
 This will be the value you pass in as a secret header from the Contentful Webhook settings to use On-Demand Revalidation.
 -   `NEXT_PUBLIC_CONTENTFUL_PREVIEW_ID`: This is the last unique value from the URL you open the Live Preview.
+-   `NEXT_PUBLIC_CONTENTFUL_ENVIRONMENT`: This is the environment that you want to point to.

 ![Environment variables](./img/env-variables.png)

-## Step 3.
-Setting up the content model
+## Setting up the content model

 ### Run a script to create the content model